 It’s the middle-of-the-pack iPad that fits nicely between four other iPads: the entry-level iPad and smaller iPad mini (2019), and the more serious (but seriously more expensive) iPad Pro 11 and iPad Pro 12.9.
-While digital illustrators will miss the extra perks that come with the unsupported second-gen Apple Pencil, the rest of the new iPad Air is ‘Pro’ in everything but name.

 iPad Air (2019): Price

 The iPad Air price is going to be the key selling point for some people and an absolute deal breaker for others.
 That’s because, for the first group, it’s a considerable bargain next to the iPad Pro 11 and iPad Pro 12.9.
 It’s the cheapest iPad with a large fully-laminated screen and compatibility with the Apple Smart Keyboard cover.
-So its almost-Pro-level compromises come down to a lack of a bezel-reduced display and fleeting Apple Pencil Gen 2 support.
+So its almost-Pro-level compromises come down to a lack of a bezel-reduced display and second-generation Apple Pencil support.

 iPad Air (2019): Display

 From a technical standpoint, this means the LCD panel is pressed up against thinner glass without the noticeable gap seen on the entry-level iPad.
-From an illustrators’ standpoint, this means that when the Apple Pencil tip touches the iPad Air glass, it feels as if you’re sketching and photos editing directly on the digital screen.
+From an illustrators’ standpoint, this means that when the Apple Pencil tip touches the iPad Air glass, it feels as if you’re sketching illustrations and editing photos directly on the digital screen.

-The Air also benefits from the wide P3 colour gamut, a Pro-level boon for serious photogs and artists, as well as Apple’s True Tone display technology.
+The Air also benefits from the wide P3 colour gamut, a Pro-level boon for serious photographers and artists, as well as Apple’s True Tone display technology.
 True Tone helped when we were staring at screens for hours on end – it shifted the blue light to a more yellow tint to match the lighting in our office.
 But we had to remember to turn it off when sketching for the sake of colour accuracy.

 iPad Air (2019): Apple Pencil

 The first-gen Apple Pencil is a double-edged sword that cuts both ways.
-It’s a invaluable tool with varying pressure and tilt sensitivity, fantastic palm rejection and no discernible lag, just like the Pro-only second-generation Apple Pencil.
-The adjustable pressure curve in a popular apps like ProCreate make it a useful everyday sketching tool.
+It’s an invaluable tool with varying pressure and tilt sensitivity, fantastic palm rejection and no discernible lag, just like the Pro-only second-generation Apple Pencil.
+The adjustable pressure curve in popular apps like ProCreate make it a useful everyday sketching tool.